 Common Tests for Colon Cancer

 - Colonoscopy and Sigmoidoscopy: This is a procedure in which a tube-like device is inserted to view any abnormal cells.
 It is also used to take tissue samples.
 One of the big problems with these types of procedures is that they may actually increase cancer mortality.
 For instance, the Telemark Polyp Study I demonstrated a 157% increase in mortality among patients who had previously had a colonoscopy.
 In addition, removing polyps or even doing biopsies releases cancer cells into the bloodstream and the colon’s lumen.
 In turn, these cells may seed all other cancers throughout the body.
+An analysis of British data on colon cancer, by the watchdog group Straight Statistics, concluded that screening 1,000 patients for 10 years will prevent two deaths from the disease.
+Meanwhile, colonoscopies lead to “serious medical complications” in 5 out of every 1,000 patients, according to a 2006 report in the Annals of Internal Medicine.
+Given these risks, my guess is that a rigorous examination of colonoscopies will find that their benefits do not outweigh their downside.
 Lastly, the average age for colorectal cancer diagnosis is 72.
 Commencing invasive screening and polypectomies in asymptomatic people at age 50 is just as absurd as taking contraceptives after menopause.

 - Rectal Exam: A gloved and lubricated finger is inserted to check for lumps.